morganstanley/hobbes/doc/en/introduction/domain.rst

 Taking a deeper look into our domain might help clear things up.

+Hobbes has been designed from the ground up to help devops staff manage the in-process configuration of extremely low latency order managers.

-An order manager takes instructions in the form "Buy 100 stocks of *Example co* if the price is below 144.2 USD".
+An Order Manager ("OM") takes instructions in the form "Buy 100 stocks of *Example co* if the price is below 144.2 USD".
 This is called a *limit order*, because the action is contingent on some property of the stock (in this case, its price).

-The Order Manager ("OM") will hold this order and watch the price at which *Example co* is being sold at different exchanges, and once the price drops below 144.2 it'll go ahead and issue an instruction to buy the stock.
-Some time later the exchange will respond with the result.
+The Order Manager will hold this order and watch the price at which *Example co* is being sold at different exchanges, and once the price drops below 144.2 it'll go ahead and issue an instruction to buy the stock.
+Some time later the exchange will respond with the result: either the purchase succeeded and the order filled, or else the details of the failure.

-The alternative is a *market order*, where the stock is bought regardless of the price.
+The alternative to a *limit order* is a *market order*, where the stock is bought regardless of the current price.

 Complex Business
 ================